 Yizkor (Memorial Service), 4:30 PM

-Join us for an interactive and creative program, for children Pre-K—5th grades accompanied by an adult, led by Director of Education Brad Cohen.
-Following, join the congregation in the Sanctuary to hear the final shofar blasts.
+Join us for an interactive and creative program for children Pre-K—5th grades accompanied by an adult, led by Director of Education Brad Cohen.
+Our exploration will end with a short Yom Kippur closing prayer, including a final shofar blast.

 Neilah (Concluding Service), 5:30 PM